paulej/perc-framework/draft-jones-perc-private-media-framework.md

 MDD (Media Distribution Device): An RTP middlebox that is not allowed to to have access to E2E encryption keys.
 It may operate according to any of the RTP topologies [@I-D.ietf-avtcore-rtp-topologies-update] per the constraints defined by the PERC system, which includes, but not limited to, having no access to RTP media unencrypted and having limits on what RTP header field it can alter.

-KMF (Key Management Function): An entity that is a logical function which passes key material and related information to endpoints and MDDs that is appropriate for each.
-The KMF might be co-resident with another entity trusted with E2E key material.
+KMF (Key Management Function): An entity that is a logical function which passes keying material and related information to endpoints and MDDs that is appropriate for each.
+The KMF might be co-resident with another entity trusted with E2E keying material.

 Conference: Two or more participants communicating via trusted endpoints to exchange RTP flows through one or more MDDs.